outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 	- general treatment strategies

+		- ketogenic diet
+			- Foods that are beneficial for glioblastoma patients include ketogenic foods such as coconut oil, cheese
+    			- Plenty of vegetables such as broccoli, asparagus, cucumber should also be consumed
+    			- Processed foods and drinks high in sugar such as sodas should be avoided

 		- for patients with organ damage, a subset and sequence of strategies are useful
-			- avoiding substances that damage organs (thunder god vine, magnolia/honokiol, fenistein, emodin, baicalin, resveratrol, coffee, apigenin, turmeric, holy basil, ginger, propolis, berberine, chicory, uncaria tomentosa, withaferin, saffron, green tea, etc, are all damaging to kidneys in normal doses, despite being useful against cancer)
+			- avoiding substances that damage organs (thunder god vine, magnolia/honokiol, fenistein, quercetin, emodin, caveolin, parsley, baicalin, resveratrol, coffee, apigenin, turmeric, holy basil, ginger, propolis, berberine, chicory, uncaria tomentosa, withaferin, saffron, green tea, etc, are all damaging to kidneys in normal doses, despite being useful against cancer)
-			- using less damaging anti-cancer substances in small doses (citicoline, luteolin, astragalus, short-chain fatty acids from resistant starch/inulin/pectin/Fructooligosaccharides, lactoferrin, sulforaphane, fisetin, quercetin, etc) during initial reduction phase
+			- using less damaging anti-cancer substances in small doses (citicoline, luteolin, astragalus, chamomile, short-chain fatty acids from resistant starch/inulin/pectin/fructooligosaccharides, lactoferrin, sulforaphane, fisetin, etc) during initial reduction phase
-			- glucose and methionine/cysteine/amino acid/collagen starvation (eating mostly just a low-nutrient oil like refined almond oil and resistant starch for calories (or a water fast) with other less harmful anti-cancer substances to reduce tumors in initial reduction phase)
+			- glucose and methionine/cysteine/glutamine/amino acid/collagen starvation (eating mostly just a low-nutrient oil like refined almond oil and resistant starch for calories (or a water fast) with other less harmful anti-cancer substances to reduce tumors in initial reduction phase)
 			- once kidney function is back to normal, smaller doses of the harmful substances can be tried, after the initial reduction phase for prevention of reoccurrence

 		- for people with hormone-sensitive cancers, some substances are contraindicated